 If you’ve thought a Souffle was a fancy dish, the bastion of a master chef, think again.
 I was charmed by this simple recipe from my Grandmother’s 1917 cook book.
 Not as tall or high rising as a fancy souffle, this is a simple, country souffle and is absolutely delicious.
 No stress and worry free, a souffle like this is right at home at breakfast, brunch or as a simple side.

 It’s often said by “experts” in the field of nutrition that there are no “bad” foods, but I do have to wonder about Chicken Fried Steak – it just tastes so darned good!
-A huge fave of Child Number Two, when his birthday rolls around, I pull out the cast iron and go to town.
+A huge fave of Child Number Two, Kraid, who has to have it when his birthday rolls around.
+I pull out the cast iron and go to town.
 Or maybe to country?